d-ries/linux-essentials/12_managingdrivesandfilesystems/99_assignments.md

 # Assignments CH11
-?> _Note that these assignments are considered extra's that will not be evaluated on any exam._

 To start these assignments, add a virtual drive of 1GB or use a USB flash drive of at least 1 GB.